Viasat Internet in Ohio at a Glance

 Viasat Coverage in Ohio

 For Ohio specifically, satellite coverage is particularly beneficial given the state's Lake Erie shoreline, Appalachian foothills in the southeast, and the flat western agricultural plain.
-Homes in Appalachian Ohio near the Wayne National Forest, rural northwest Ohio farming communities, and the Hocking Hills region that have waited years for cable or fiber can get connected immediately with Viasat.
+Homes in Appalachian Ohio near the Wayne National Forest, rural northwest Ohio farming communities.
+The Hocking Hills region that have waited years for cable or fiber can get connected immediately with Viasat.
 Hocking Hills cabin owners and Appalachian Ohio families can access streaming, education, and telehealth through Viasat's satellite network.

 Viasat Ohio FAQ